nih-cfde/data-distillery/CFDE_DataDistillery_UserGuide.md

 RETURN a.CodeID AS Tissue,b.CodeID AS cCRE,q.CODE AS H3K27AC,r.CODE AS H3K4ME3,s.CODE AS CTCF
 ```

+In our final example query we show how to retrieve the genes whose body lies within 10 kilobases from an input regulatory element.
+Transcription of the output genes is likely to be regulated by the input regulatory element.

 Query4:
 ```cypher
 MATCH (a:Code {CodeID: 'ENCODE.CCRE EH38E3881508'})